danielsogl/awesome-cordova-plugins/docs/plugins/admob-plus/README.md

--admob-free, which provides a cleaner API and build with modern tools.
+n-admob-free, which provides a cleaner API and build with modern tools.

 ## Supported platforms